If Alphonso Davies had a collection of journals, they would make for a fascinating read.

 "I don't know what you were able to see back home, whether they showed the photos or not, but they showed photos of him when he was five years old, him coming to Canada and Canada adopting him as his home country," said Peter Montopoli, General Secretary of Soccer Canada, after FIFA awarded the 2026 World Cup to Canada, Mexico and the USA.
 "It was very compelling and very inspiring and very emotional.
 He was just the perfect guy to start with.
 He is what this bid was all about — being united."

 Despite his budding national hero status, Davies' feet are rooted firmly on the ground.
 He has no recollection of the refugee camp in Ghana where he was born.
-He can only try to comprehend the horrors faced by his parents in Liberia, but the soon-to-be Bayern man is grateful for the opportunities he has been given and fully appreciates how different life might have been.
+He can only try to comprehend the horrors faced by his parents in Liberia, but the Bayern youngster is grateful for the opportunities he has been given and fully appreciates how different life might have been.

 "He's got a good head on his shoulders," commented Lenarduzzi.
 "Very early in his life, being a good person was obviously very important to him and his family, and you could see that they didn't just talk about it, they implemented it.
 That's refreshing, because in this age of the Millennial, that doesn't happen a lot.
 It almost seems like it's a movie right now, and we're at the start of the movie with his family and life background, how he got to us - but there's still a lot more of the story to be written."